 The first point of contact for anything relating to your child's education is the class teacher.
 We encourage parents not to wait for the next formal opportunity to meet but to contact us on an on-going basis.
 Appointments to meet with teaching staff can be made for a mutually convenient time, you can telephone the school office to organise this.

 The Senior Leadership Team comprises of:

-Executive Principle: Mrs Lyn McNamara Head of School: Miss Caroline Wood Assistant Head of School: Mr Matt Maloney

-SENDCo: Miss Charlotte Livingstone
+Strategic Partner: Mrs Lyn McNamara Head of School: Miss Caroline Wood SENDCo: Miss Charlotte Livingstone

 More information about our staff can be found on our website: https://probus.eschools.co.uk/web